Best VR Accessories in 2023

 In today’s guide, we’ve pulled together some of the best VR accessories designed to tap into the full potential of a VR headset.

-As VR continues to make steady in-roads towards becoming mainstream, there is an ever-growing abundance of VR accessories to choose from.
+As VR continues to make steady inroads toward becoming mainstream, there is an ever-growing abundance of VR accessories to choose from.
 Eyeing up all of the options can be off-putting, especially if you’ve only just bought your first VR headset.
 To save you the hassle, we honed in on accessories that either enhance the VR experience, make it safer, up the convenience chops of a VR setup, or help keep your headset in tip-top condition.

 We’ve narrowed it down to five essential VR accessories.
 Each of our recommendations makes the VR experience better.
 They are sure bets for those on the hunt for the very best way to spice up their VR headset and setup.